OblackatO/OffensiveSecurity/README.md

 I would have written the great majority of them differently if it was today.
 Each file has usually a description of what it does, others have names that are self explanatory.

-Some code was written in python2.7, but the majority of it was written in python3 =< This repository was not updated for a while, nor it will be soon, as I'm currently working more often on the defensive side.
+Some code was written in python2.7, but the majority of it was written in python3.

 ## **Disclaimer**
 I am not, nor will I ever be responsible for what you decide to do with the code found on the repository.